 Exclusive Cooking Demo: A Culinary Trip to Southwest ChinaVIEW EVENT DETAILS

-[BY INVITATION ONLY] With Award-Winning Food-Writer and Cook Fuchsia Dunlop
+[INVITATION ONLY] With Award-Winning Food-Writer and Cook Fuchsia Dunlop

 The food of Sichuan province in southwest China is one of the world’s great culinary secrets.
 Many of us know it for being "hot and spicy" and have maybe already savoured some of its most famous dishes, such as Kung Pao chicken.
 But that is just the tip of the chili – Sichuan cuisine is celebrated in China for its sophistication and amazing variety, and local gourmet experts proudly claim that the region boasts over 5’000 different dishes.